Signs of Kibdney Failure

 Top 5 Signs of Kidney Failure:

 This is not your ordinary lower back pain.
 Flank pain that is associated with kidney diseases has the characteristic tenderness unrelieved by relaxation or massage.
 The pain is usually felt at the back just below the rib cage.
 It can be elicited when a physician does his physical examination: the kidney punch – where he slightly hits the flank of the patient with his fist (both left and right sides).
 The pain will be felt by the patient as excruciating or almost tolerable but is somewhat located within the muscles of the back.
+It can be treated by a chiropractor low back pain but it's best to see a physician for pain relief.
 A positive kidney punch in the physical examination, however, does not always point to kidney failure; but flank pain may be a sign of a kidney disease and that includes kidney failure.
 Flank pain associated with kidney failure suggests a prominent renal artery or vein occlusion.

 The swelling of the lower extremities (your legs and feet) can be a sign of congestion of one or more organs, such as the kidneys.
 This happens usually when the kidneys start to lose its optimal function and instead of bringing the fluids out of the body, the fluids stay in the most dependent part of your body; thus, the legs and feet.
 The swelling known as edema is not often painful.
 And since it is retained fluids in the tissues of the lower extremities, when one presses on the edematous part of the leg or foot, the impression stays on the surface for a little while.
 This is called “pitting edema.”